RaffSStein/feign-client-auth-examples/README.md

 5. **JWT Based Authentication**:
 ***JSON Web Tokens (JWT)*** are self-contained tokens that include encoded claims and are digitally signed (using either symmetric or asymmetric keys).
-In this setup, the Feign `Client` sends the JWT in the `Authorization` header.
+In this setup, the Feign `Client` sends the JWT in the `Authorization` header received in the original API call to the underlying system.

 6. **Digest Authentication**:
 Digest authentication improves upon Basic Authentication by using a challenge–response mechanism where the credentials